Our Services

 Helpful Resources

-Shooting leg pain that starts in the lower back and travels down one side is often sciatica from irritation of the sciatic nerve, most commonly a lumbar disc herniation, though spinal stenosis, degenerative disc disease, spondylolisthesis, piriformis problems, or injury can also be causes.
+Shooting leg pain that radiates from the lower back down one side is most often sciatica, caused by irritation of the sciatic nerve.
+The leading cause is a lumbar disc herniation, but other conditions can trigger it, including spinal stenosis, degenerative disc disease, spondylolisthesis, piriformis syndrome, or injury.

 If you're feeling sharp, shooting pain that starts in your lower back and travels down your leg, you may be dealing with sciatica.